CCRN Frequently Asked Questions

 Renewing CCRN candidates must complete a minimum of 100 CERPs during the 3-year certification period, with at least 60 CERPs in Category A and 10 each in Categories B and C; the other 20 CERPs may be in any of the three categories (A, B or C).
 The following list of examples is not all-inclusive.
-The corresponding Synergy Model components for each category appear in italics.

 For more about Synergy CERP categories, refer to the Renewal by Synergy CERPs Brochure.

 Can I maintain my CCRN if I leave direct bedside care or retire from nursing?

 If you are no longer eligible for active CCRN status, you may be eligible for CCRN-K renewal.
 Other renewal options include Inactive, Alumnus and Retired status; more details about these options can be found in the CCRN Renewal Handbook.